cmdmnt/commandment/doc/guides/user/preface.rst

 - To prove that your MDM isn't being impersonated (TLS).
 - To prove that someone isn't impersonating an Apple Device connecting to your MDM (SCEP/Identity Certificate).

-.. note:: I'm glossing over a lot of detail to give you an overview.
+.. note:: I'm glossing over a lot of detail to give you a general sense of the requirements.

-By far, the best explanation is the MicroMDM Blog post by Jesse Peterson on `Understanding MDM Certificates <https://micromdm.io/blog/certificates/>`_.
+By far, the best in-depth explanation is the MicroMDM Blog post by Jesse Peterson on `Understanding MDM Certificates <https://micromdm.io/blog/certificates/>`_.

 APNS MDM Certificate